What is the Lifespan of Smoke and Carbon Monoxide Detectors?

 Smoke alarms and systems require yearly inspections and maintenance.
 When you replace the batteries in your smoke alarms and carbon monoxide detectors, you can review the manufacturers date and test the device itself to ensure it is functioning properly.

-A beeping smoke alarm is an unignorable signal that something is amiss with your equipment.
+A beeping smoke alarm is a highly annoying yet effective signal that something is amiss with your equipment.
 If your smoke alarm is beeping and you can’t figure out why, it may be that it has met its life expectancy.
 By reviewing the manufacturer’s date, you can be certain whether your alarm needs more than a simple battery replacement.

 In Your Business